franciscopaniskaseker/EasyLinuxBackup/README.md

 Bash script and only opensource software (that all repositories have).
 Seriously, I do not want to make your (and my) job more stress.

+# About coding

+If you love reuse of codes, functions as parameters, parameters as parameters etc this is not for you.
+I want to mantain every block clear and independent.
+I am not interested in coding with efficiency here.
+I want a lot of people helping here, ok?

+When I said about not be efficient, I am talking about I do not want write less code... all of backup strategies will be very efficient as possible.

 # Release notes

 in the future :)